 They appeared in one scene in that movie and that was it.
 They were gone.

 But they could be back and it could be fun.
-Think about it: a series about a band touring the galaxy while all kinds of crazy wars and turmoil and blasting are happening.
+Think about it: a series about a band touring the galaxy while all kinds of crazy wars, turmoil, and blasting are happening.
 Making a living in a band and co-existing with your bandmates is hard enough without a large-scale rebellion happening.
-These dudes could have gigs canceled because the planet where the show was scheduled to happen was blown up by the Empire.
+These dudes could have canceled gigs because the Empire blew up the planet where the show was scheduled to happen.
 Talk about a bummer, huh?

-Part of what made The Mandolorian fun was that it showed slices of life in the galaxy carrying on amidst all the Star Wars bruhaha happening.
-It brought a whole new perspective to the franchise as we got to see what people who weren’t fighting in the various wars were up to and how they were ultimately affected by the events taking place all around them.
-This trend could continue with the Cantina Band series, following the band as they tour and play other such establishments as the Mos Eisley Cantina; spots where shady business would no doubt be happening, and said shady business could very easily be connected to stuff happening on projects involved in the Star Wars universe.
+Part of what has made some of these shows so much fun was that they showed slices of life in the galaxy carrying on amidst all the Star Wars bruhaha happening.
+It brought a whole new perspective to the franchise as we got to see what people who weren’t fighting in the various wars were up to and how they were ultimately affected by the events happening all around them.
+This trend could continue with the Cantina Band series, following the band as they tour and play other such establishments as the Mos Eisley Cantina; spots where the shady business would no doubt be happening, and said shady business could very easily be connected to stuff happening on projects involved in the Star Wars universe.

 And it’s about a band!
-Stories about bands are always great.
-The drama, the dynamics, the song-writing process.
+Stories about bands are always great (or say in the case of Daisy Jones & the Six pretty okay.)
+The drama, the dynamics, the songwriting process.
 It’s gold.
 It’s always gold.
 And here, it’d be gold plus Star Wars.

 So if you’re keeping track: